What are the Most Common Remedies for Breach of Contract in Business?

 Liquidated damages are a specific amount the parties agree to in the contract as compensation for a breach.
 This could be the amount of earnest money in a real estate purchase, a certain amount of money for each day a deadline is not met in a construction contract, or partnership agreements that include liquidated damages provisions.

-Call MLG Business Litigation Attorneys in Florida & California Today
+Call MLG Business Litigation Attorneys in Florida Today

-If you are seeking breach of contract legal counsel you can trust — inside and outside the courtroom — contact our Florida Breach of Contract attorneys at MLG Business Litigation Group in California today at (786) 706-9228 to schedule a free initial consultation to discuss your specific legal needs, so we can begin creating customized legal solutions that produce results.
+If you are seeking breach of contract legal counsel you can trust — inside and outside the courtroom — contact our Florida Breach of Contract attorneys at Morgan Law Group in California today at (786) 706-9228 to schedule a free initial consultation to discuss your specific legal needs, so we can begin creating customized legal solutions that produce results.